thclough/endangered_db/README.md

 It is worth noting that the database does not contain *illegal* wildlife trade.
 However, the global *legal* trade of wildlife reached an estimated 119 billion USD or more in 2020, while its illegal counterpart only stood at an estimated 5 to 23 billion USD<sup>2</sup>.
 Therefore, the study of legal trade can give insights into overall wildlife trade patterns.

-In this project, I have set out to create a database that integrates CITES data, RED list endangerment statuses, and importing/exporting/origin country statistics.
+In this project, I have set out to create a database that integrates CITES data, Red list endangerment statuses, and importing/exporting/origin country statistics.
 Following the contruction of the database, I have theorized a few use cases to demonstrate the importance of studying this connected data.

 [Skip to Analysis and Results](#analysis-and-results)